 The general belief is that vegetarians are usually healthier.
 However, studies conducted in the U.S. are showing some detrimental side-effects to the sperm of male vegetarians.

-In an experiment done by researchers at Loma Linda University, 443 meat-eaters and 31 vegetarians and vegans were monitored between 2009 and 2013.
+done by researchers at Loma Linda University, 443 meat-eaters and 31 vegetarians and vegans were monitored between 2009 and 2013.
 They initially assumed vegetarians’ sperm would be healthy, but here’s what they found, according to lead study author Eliza Orzylowska:

 “We found that diet does significantly affect sperm quality.
 Vegetarian and vegan diets were associated with much lower sperm counts than omnivorous diets.
 Although these people are not infertile, it is likely to play a factor in conception, particularly for couples who are trying to conceive naturally, the old-fashioned way.”